natcap/invest.users-guide/source/coastal_protection.rst

 aligncenter
 figwidth500px

 a) Sediment size [mm]:  This information is needed to know if you have a sandy system or not.
 If you do, then we can help you estimate the possible height of a dune in your backshore if you don’t know it.
 We can also create a hypothetical beach profile for you if you don’t have any bathymetric information for your site.
 Finally, this is an opportunity for you to get more familiar with the characteristics of your site.
 For you convenience, in case you do not have that information, or cannot visit your site, we provide you with a copy of the Unified Soil Classification (from Dean and Dalrymple, 2001, p.
 Xxx), as well as a sediment identification card (W.F.
-McCollough, 1984) showing what the different sediment classes look like.
+McCollough, 1984)xx showing what the different sediment classes look like.

 .. figure:: ./coastal_protection_images/SoilClassification.png
    :align: center
    :figwidth: 500px

-b) Tide Elevation [m]:  If at all possible, we would like you to provide Mean Sea Level (MSL) and Mean High Water (MHW) elevations, referenced to Mean Lower Low Water (MLLW).
+b) Tide Elevation [m]:  If at all possible, we would like you to provide MSL and MHW elevations, referenced to MLW.
 Please remember that it is also the reference elevation for your bathymetry profile.
+(We did not ask for MLLW and MHHW information as tidal range values can be difficult to obtain in certain regions of the world.)
 This information will help us estimate possible height of a dune in your backshore if you don’t know it.
 It will also help us create a backshore for you if you have a dune or a berm.
-Finally, it is an opportunity for you to get more familiar with the characteristics of your site and know which portion of is intertidal or supratidal.
-For you convenience, in case you do not have that information, we provide you with a general map tidal ranges (difference between Mean Higher High and Mean Lower Low water elevations) around the world.
-You can then, as an approximation take MSL as half the value of the tidal range.
+Finally, it is an opportunity for you to get more familiar with the characteristics of your site and know which portion of is inter- or supra-tidal.
+For you convenience, in case you do not have that information, we provide you with a general map tidal ranges (difference between MHHW and MLLW elevations) around the world.
+You can approximate MSL as half the value of the tidal range.

 .. figure:: ./coastal_protection_images/TidalRange.png
    :align: center